Call now for a FREE Consultation

 Notice Of Intended Prosecution: What Next?

-If your vehicle is suspected of being involved with a road traffic offence, you may receive a notice of intended prosecution.
+You may receive a notice of intended prosecution (NIP) if your vehicle is suspected of being involved with a road traffic offence.
 Opening an envelope to discover this notice is likely to fill you with dread, and you’ll probably be wondering what you should do next.
+This can be particularly distressing if you have no knowledge of the commission of the alleged offence.

 In this article, we’ll explain exactly what a notice of intended prosecution is, the potential consequences of the notice and how you should proceed.